 (physics behind the application) J. M. Rodenburg, "Ptychography and Related Diffractive Imaging Methods," in Advances in Imaging and Electron Physics, vol 150, pp. 87-184, May 2008, doi: 10.1016/S1076-5670(07)00003-1

 If you have any questions about REU at the University of Michigan-Dearborn, please contact us at firstname.lastname@example.org.

-This REU program is supported by the National Science Foundation (DMS-1659203), the College of Arts, Sciences, and Letters, and the Department of Mathematics and Statistics at the University of Michigan-Dearborn.
+This REU program is supported by the National Science Foundation (DMS-1950102), the National Security Agency, the College of Arts, Sciences, and Letters, and the Department of Mathematics and Statistics at the University of Michigan-Dearborn.

 The University of Michigan-Dearborn REU Site in Mathematical Analysis and Applications is an eight-week summer program.
-The main theme of the program is mathematical analysis and the research projects are related to Fourier analysis, linear algebra, differential equations, dynamical systems, complex analysis, operator theory, spectral theory, and mathematical music theory.
-Selected participants will have unique interaction with experienced faculty mentors in a rich intellectual environment, where they will learn how to use mathematical ideas to solve real life problems.
+The research projects are related to Fourier analysis, complex analysis, operator theory, spectral theory, algebraic coding theory, and mathematical music theory.
+Selected participants will have a unique interaction with experienced faculty mentors in a rich intellectual environment, where they will learn how to use mathematical ideas to solve real-life problems.
 The program will introduce participants to a large network of mentors and peers, which will assist them in career planning and in commitment to the scientific community.
 The program organizers will help students to find appropriate venues to present and publish their results.
-Additionally, students will learn more about the graduate school application process and career opportunities in academia and in industry.
+Additionally, students will learn more about the graduate school application process and career opportunities in academia and industry.